 Physicians for Human Rights, in particular Director of the International Forensic Program Stefan Schmitt, and Dr. Nizam Peerwani, Chief Medical Examiner for Tarrant County, Texas, and a forensic consultant for Physicians for Human Rights, as well as a team of forensic pathologists at the Tarrant County Medical Examiner's Office, provided valuable analysis and input for the report.
-Bassam al-Ahmad, spokesperson for the Syrian Violations Documenting Center (VDC), provided research assistance.
 Human Rights Watch is grateful for their contribution.